Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Matching_Methods.md

 The Frontier does not explicitly show if and where an increase variance in the FSATT begins as pruning progresses, but it can serve useful to determine *if* pruning will reduce imbalance and decrease model dependence and if so at which point.
 In doing so, it algorithmically solves the joint optimization problem of decreasing imbalance while maintaining the largest possible subsampled dataset.
 (King argues that typically, researchers are forced to manually optimize balance while algorithmically optimizing sample size or vice-versa.
 [49]) The upper-left and lower-right demonstrate that for the LaLonde study, pruning monotonically decreases covariate imbalance and model dependence.
 If we imagine this line fluctuating, the usefulness of the Frontier is more apparent.

 **Genetic Matching** <br/>
 Genetic Matching utilizes a genetic algorithm commonly employed in machine learning prediction tasks.
 It is an optimization algorithm which matches control units to treated units, checks the resulting covariate balance, updates the matches, and then repeats this process iteratively until the optimal covariate balance is achieved.
 This method matches units on all observable covariates *and* the propensity score.
 With each iteration, a distinct distance metric is calculated which results in different matches.
 The distance metric changes from iteration to iteration by weighting the covariates differently each time.
 In doing so, it “learns” which covariates (i.e. weights) are most important to produce the matching outcome with the best possible covariate balance.
 As this process is automated, it “guarantees asymptotic convergence to the optimal matched sample.”
 [50] The genetic optimization algorithm starts with one batch of weights and with each generation produces a batch of weights which maximizes balance by minimizing a user-specified loss function.
-Genetic Matching is available out-of-the-box in the MatchIt RStudio package [51] and will be used in the coding example below.
+Genetic Matching is available out-of-the-box in the MatchIt RStudio package [51] and will be used in the coding example below. **For additional details and implementation of this method, see Section 8 below.**

 **Dynamic Almost-Exact Matching with Replacement (D-AEMR)** <br/>
 Dieng and co-authors from Duke University propose **Dynamic Almost-Exact Matching with Replacement (D-AEMR).** [52] D-AEMR is conceptually similar to genetic matching in its emphasis on covariate importance, but it uses a different approach designed for datasets with very high dimensions.
 Historically, the dimensionality problem in matching been solved by PSM which collapses all covariates into one variable.
 Yet because the ultimate goal of PSM is to subsample so that the treatment and control groups are similar to each other *on average* across all of X, PSM does not necessarily produce matched *pairs* that are similar to each other across X. The lack of similarity in the matched pairs produced by PSM can lead to inaccurate calculation of TEi and CATE, especially in high dimensions.
 [53] If heterogeneity in X produces heterogenous treatment effects, then it is important to be able to calculate the CATE or CATT for each sub-group.